-The Medium-Term Financial Plan 2022/23 - 2024/25 was approved by Council on 22 February 2021 and provides the framework within which spending decisions can be made.
-The plan addresses how the Council will provide financial funding to the Strategic Priorities and ensure residents receive quality services to meet their needs in the future.
+The Medium-Term Financial Plan 2024/25 - 2026/27 was approved by Council on 26 February 2024 and provides the framework within which spending decisions can be made.
+The plan addresses how the Council will provide financial funding to the Core Priorities and ensure residents receive quality services to meet their needs in the future.

 When reviewing the budget projections consideration is made of the impact of demand on service and the costs associated with this demand.
 This may result in additional costs, associated with maintaining current service delivery, or reductions in anticipated income revenue over the next three years.
-This has been exacerbated by the start of the move back to "normal working" in 2022/23 as we move out of the Covid-19 pandemic.
-In this period, we have seen the significant drops of income seen in previous years starting to be rebuilt and reduction in one-off Government Grant Funding to ensure in year support for the most vulnerable in our community, both individuals and businesses due to the Covid-19 pandemic.
+This has been exacerbated by the continued cost-of-living crisis with high levels of inflation.
+In addition, the 2024/25 Local Government Financial Settlement was only a single year in length which makes medium term planning difficult to achieve.